All Episodes

 Coming April 4th and 6th only.

-From his humble beginnings in Argentina to an encounter with Billy Graham that would launch his global ministry and fulfill a God given vision.
+Celebrating the legacy of Luis Palau, the true life story of evangelist Luis Palau from his humble beginnings in Argentina to an encounter with Billy Graham that would launch his global ministry and fulfill a God-given vision.

 God chose to send me to share his good news with millions around the world.

-Um, you know, I know a lot of you uh on this program, we love movies that Hollywood doesn't do.
+You know, I know a lot of you on this program, we love movies that Hollywood doesn't do.

 We like different.

-Uh I've been saying the the the golden era, the golden age of uh Hollywood is dead, gone and buried.
+I've been saying the golden era, the golden age of Hollywood is dead, gone, and buried.

 There are now so many options and choices available for people.

-Well, it is now brought a new uh level of of creativity to movie making where Hollywood always used to get to decide on their own.
+Well, it has now brought a new level of creativity to movie making where Hollywood always used to get to decide on their own.

 I mean, how many more times can we see the same movie and one variation thereof?

-Or, you know, I I guess Superman and Spider-Man and Batman and Batwoman, you know, okay, the comic series of everybody is it's all great, and I like all the Star Wars movies, but um when I go to a movie, I want to be touched.
+Or, you know, I guess Superman and Spider-Man and Batman and Batwoman, you know, okay, the comic series of everybody is, it's all great, and I like all the Star Wars movies, but when I go to a movie, I want to be touched.

 I want to learn something.